-You can get to it on a new extension of the Oak Leaf Trail, riding past Estabrook and Brown Deer parks.
+You can get to it on the Oak Leaf Trail, riding past Estabrook and Brown Deer parks.

 Shops and a winery fill its 1864 woolen mill and the handsome stone buildings along Washington Avenue, where crowds were shopping and stuffing themselves with brats and strawberry shortcake during Strawberry Festival.

-One of the prettiest spots on the trail is just north of town, where a new iron bridge crosses the river.
+One of the prettiest spots on the trail is just north of town, where a modern iron bridge crosses the river.

 "People like it because they don't have to make a big deal about it," she said.
 "My daughter is 18, and sometimes she and her friends ride from Cedarburg to Port Washington for lunch and back again."

 In the marina, I watched a covey of ducklings and men being photographed with large catches of salmon.
 Back on the trail, I passed steep wooden steps that led to the blufftop 1860 light tower and museum and the imposing St. Mary's, an 1884 Gothic Revival church.

 From Port Washington, the trail to Belgium is straight and flat, perfect for in-line skating.
 From there, it continues across the county border to Oostburg, but bicyclists also can take a county road three miles east to Harrington State Park and its Lake Michigan beach.